TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Formaldehyde-based fixatives are sometimes used in dye processing or finishing steps of textiles to help color adhere and resist washing.
 Formaldehyde is known to cause skin irritation, allergic sensitization and is classified as a human carcinogen under some conditions (Herrero et al, 2022; Priyanka, 2025).

 How to Avoid: Choose rugs labeled with low-impact or plant-based dyes, or undyed natural fibers.
-Certifications like GOTS and MADE SAFE are reliable indicators of dye safety.
+Certifications like GOTS and MADE SAFE are reliable indicators of safe production methods.

 That “new carpet smell” often results from VOCs or other chemicals off-gassing into the home.
 The Environmental Protection Agency reports that some immediate symptoms after exposure to indoor pollutants include irritation of the eyes, nose, throat, headaches, dizziness, or fatigue (EPA).